-REL 125 MODERN SPIRITUAL PATHS Three credit hours
+REL 125 MODERN SPIRITUAL PATHS

 Representative luminaries of various religious traditions provide different ways of experiencing God's Presence.
 Attention will also be given to the multiple ways spiritual experiences are articulated.
 Diversity within the Christian tradition will be in evidence, as well as the pluralism of non-Christian traditions such as Judaism, Buddhism, Hinduism and Islam.